Shopify/dawn/.github/PULL_REQUEST_TEMPLATE.md

 ### Testing steps/scenarios
 <!-- List all the testing tasks that applies to your fix to help peers review your work. -->
+In case you need to know the type of things to keep in mind while testing, refer to [this internal doc](https://docs.google.com/document/d/1-yTHbIMjfomla3_QyhAhxYNGW7b_7ZnhYRSQxu3GsRU/edit?usp=sharing).
 - [ ] Step 1

 ### Demo links